Bongaigaon: Creation of Bongaigaon and modern era

 On 14 March 1989, bombs from separatist tribal militants exploded in Bongaigaon, killing 17 and wounding at least 48.

 The government of Assam decided in 1989 to create a new district of Bongaigaon, carving out some areas of the Goalpara and Kokrajhar Districts with its headquarters located at Bongaigaon.
 On 29 September 1989, the creation of Bongaigaon District was declared by the Government of Assam with its headquarters at Bongaigaon.

 In June 2022, heavy floods in Assam affected the residents of Bongaigaon.

 Administration

-The Bongaigaon Town Committee was first constituted in the year 1961 and was upgraded to a Municipal Board in the year 1977.
+The Bongaigaon Town Committee was first constituted in 1961 and was upgraded to a municipal board in 1977.
 Presently the Municipal Area consists of 25 wards covering an area of 14.31 sq m.

 Bongaigaon is part of Barpeta (Lok Sabha constituency).
 Diptimayee Choudhury is the current M.L.A. of the Bongaigaon constituency.